 Every day, BioTelemetry Research’s global clinical trials services team meets the demands of Phase I–IV studies for the world’s largest pharmaceutical organizations, specialty pharmaceutical firms, emerging biotechnology companies, and medical device manufacturers.
 Providing a full range of centralized clinical trials testing modalities for both safety and endpoint evaluation, our core offerings include:

 Comprehensive Testing Services for Clinical Trials

-Today as BioTelemetry Research, we are a member of the world’s largest cardiac data network — processing over 2 billion heartbeats a day, while supporting more than 20,000 sites and 30,000 devices monthly, as well as monitoring over 500,000 patients a year.
-In addition to industry-leading global cardiovascular monitoring, we have now expanded our clinical trial services in two important areas: advanced imaging services for oncology, neurologic, cardiac, and musculoskeletal imaging, and a global alliance for respiratory testing and clinical trials expertise.
+Today as BioTelemetry Research, we are a member of the world’s largest cardiac data network — processing over 2 billion heartbeats a day, while supporting more than 20,000 sites and 30,000 devices monthly, as well as monitoring over 600,000 patients and subjects a year.
+In addition to industry-leading global cardiovascular monitoring, we provide advanced imaging services for oncology, cardiovascular, metabolic diseases, neurologic, musculoskeletal imaging.

 Wearable technologies are on the verge of changing the landscape of how patients interact with doctors and life sciences companies.
 Join BioTelemetry Research experts to learn more about the innovations in mHealth.Dec 4-5, 2017

 Non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatisis (NASH) are emerging as the most prevalent causes of liver disease in Western countries…

 Key Takeaways from the New CSRC/FDA Meeting on Cardiac Safety and Cardiovascular Safety Issues in Oncology Drug Development Nov 1, 2017